JetBrains/kotlin-web-site/docs/reference/visibility-modifiers.md

 ```

 Here the constructor is private.
 Unlike other declarations, by default, all constructors are `public`, which effectively
-amounts to the being visible everywhere where the class is visible (i.e. a constructor of an `internal` class is only
+amounts to them being visible everywhere where the class is visible (i.e. a constructor of an `internal` class is only
 visible within the same module).

 ### Local declarations